Free shipping on orders of 2 or more bottles

 When the brothers began their illustrious careers, Mary was foremost in their minds.
 It was often her words that would come to them when they needed guidance, and they would often wonder what they could do for her, not just to show how much they appreciated her but to make her life a little easier.

 As a child, Shannon had once asked Mary what he could buy for her when he was rich and famous.
 He’d thought she might ask for a car and driving lessons, or the wedding ring her husband hadn’t been able to purchase.
 But Mary didn’t have dreams of big jewelry or fancy cars – she simply told Shannon about her wish to sleep through a night of heavy rain and wake up completely dry.
 To have a home where a storm didn’t mean putting burlap sacks on the beds and pots under the cracks in the ceiling.
-She didn’t have her sights on someplace palatial, just her own idea of a decent home.
+She didn’t have her sights on some place palatial, just her own idea of a decent home.

 Sometimes, it’s the simple things that mean the most to the people we care about.
 And achieving those seemingly small successes with their support can mean everything.